Combinatorial Characterizations and Branched Manifolds: Colors and Geographies

 \section{Colors and Geographies}

 Two kinds of vertex labels are important in this paper.
 The first is an assignment of a {\em color} in such a way that nearby vertices always have different colors.
 The second is the assignment of a {\em geography}, which encodes the simplicial structure and color labels of vertices in a larger neighborhood of the vertex than is given by a local model.
+Since we only use the vertex labels, simplex labels can be ignored in the remainder of the paper.

 Below, color and geography labels are added to a set of local models to produce a new set of local models, which has underlying simplicial complexes that are copies of the original models.
 Despite the added structure, the main result of this section (\Cref{refinement}) says that both sets of models define the same set of PL manifolds.